aica-wavelab/tech-crash-course/content/tutorials/1_intro_iml.md

 If you are advanced and you want to run the code on your machine you can clone the Git repo.
 Launch the following command:

     git clone https://github.com/aica-wavelab/aica-assignments.git

-If you struggle with terminal commands, you can also download the repository as a zip file by clicking on the green button `Code` on the top right of the github repository page, then `Download ZIP`.

-Now open the folder `A1_introduction` and launch the jupyter notebook server by typing the following command in the terminal:

-    jupyter notebook

-Then click on the first file `1_tutorial_jupyter_notebook.ipynb` to open the tutorial and follow the instructions.

-Alternatively, you can launch the Anaconda navigator (desktop application) and open the jupyter notebook application from there.
-Then, navigate to the folder `A1_introduction` and open the first file `1_tutorial_jupyter_notebook.ipynb`.